kklein/pydata_ams/slides/slides.md

 ---

-## The true treatment effects: a histogram
+## The treatment effects: a histogram

 ![100%](../imgs/treatment_effects_1.png)